 Here’s a brilliant example.
 Robin’s love for her home was strengthened after the competition.
 “No one can love our home like we do.
 When faced with someone criticising our home’s quirky bits, I somehow started to stand up for the house.
 At the end of the day, there are many ins and outs, quirks, and other good bits that make me love this old pile of bricks.”

 What about the finishing touches?
 As Louise suggests, don’t forget to “surround yourself with colours and things you really love and add items which truly resonate with you.”
-This is one tip I hear all the time but only a few make it happen.
+This is one tip about home happiness I hear all the time but only a few make it happen.
 And remember, as Miffy puts it, “always choose what you love as trends come and go — your home should make you smile.”